What Is Real Massage?

 Posted: 05 Jul 2018

-There were other important characteristics which we also focused on but delivering a high-quality, pure, true massage was paramount.
-We call it Real Massage and here we explore what we mean.
-Before The Massage Rooms was launched we had received over a hundred massages.
+Of course other things mattered too.
+But delivering a high-quality, pure, true massage was paramount to our philosophy.
 These ranged from home visit mobile massages to luxurious hotel spa treatments.
 We had tried them in places near us in London and places as far away and diverse as Sweden to Thailand.
 We had tried relaxing, deep remedial, emotional, spiritual and even painful therapies performed by a wide range of massage therapists from deeply experienced ones with over 20 years of practice to newly qualified therapists who had just started out.
 The massage industry is huge and international.
 The cost, quality and types of massage treatment on offer vary as widely as the answers to the questions you may have about them.

 The massage therapy industry is massive.
 It had a global estimated value of over £20 billion in 2017 with hundreds of thousands of businesses and millions of individuals offering massage services all around the world.
 Some offer it as a business, some as a favour and others simply as a way of life!
 So, there is a huge amount of choice.
 So how do you differentiate between good massage and bad massage?
 It is not easy but as a curator of home and hotel visiting massage services in London for 10 years, we like to think have a pretty good idea.

 What is Real Massage?